-(Reuters Health) - Although women represent about half of HIV cases worldwide, they remain largely excluded from clinical trials testing drugs, vaccines and potential cures for the virus or AIDS, confirms a search.
+(Reuters Health) – Embora as mulheres representem cerca de metade dos casos de HIV worldwide, they continue to be largely excluded from clinical trials testing potential drugs, vaccines and cures for the virus or AIDS, confirms a search.

 In an analysis spanning several decades which included work in 2012, the researchers found that women make up typically about 11 percent of trial participants seeking solutions to the epidemics of HIV / AIDS.
 Likewise, drug studies were only about 19 percent of women and only 38 percent of individuals of the vaccine trial were female.

-"Based on previous studies in other health areas, it was not surprising, but perhaps disappointing, given that almost half of people living with HIV are women," said study author Dr. Mirjam Curno, who did the analysis while working as editor in chief of the Journal of the International AIDS Society, said by email.
+"Based on previous studies in other health areas, it was not surprising but perhaps disappointing given that almost half of people living with HIV are women," said study author Dr. Mirjam Curno, who did the analysis while working. as editor-in-chief of The Journal of the International AIDS Society, he said by email.

 Research in areas such as heart disease, cancer and depression also have a historically low female participation, as well as advanced human trials testing experimental drugs, observe Curno and colleagues in the Journal of Acquired Immune Deficiency Syndromes.